-Private landlords usually do not accept credit card payments.
-Also, some letting agents do not accept them either.
+Private landlords and some letting agents usually do not accept credit card payments.

 This is because landlords can not usually accept credit card payments, and they cost more for letting agents process the payments.

-If you decide to pay by using your credit card, you could pick one that offers interest-free purchases.
-This could allow you to pay back the deposit amount over several months without interest charges.
+Suppose you decide to pay by using your credit card.
+In that case, you could pick one that offers interest-free purchases, allowing you to pay back the deposit amount over several months without interest charges.

 Can you borrow from family or friends?